 Ninja Outreach is an impressive new blogger outreach tool.
 Search for influential peeps and reach out to them…all from within the tool.
 Includes outreach templates.

 If you eat, sleep and breathe link building, then Ontolo is a tool I recommend checking out.
 It’s designed to do one thing: show you lots of link opportunities.
-Just enter a few keywords, tell Ontolo what types of links you want to get (for example:”links from blogs”), and Ontolo will hand you a list of results as an Excel spreadsheet.
+Just enter a few keywords, tell Ontolo what types of links you want to get (for example:”links from guest posts”), and Ontolo will hand you a list of opportunities.